rrwen/search_google/docs/source/index.rst

   }

   # Create a results object
-  results = cse.results(buildargs, cseargs)
+  results = search_google.api.results(buildargs, cseargs)

 For more details on module usage, see the example in `cse`_.

 Modules
 -------

-cse
+api
 ***

-.. automodule:: cse
+.. automodule:: api
    :members:

 cli